How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 The right-hand side is a product of a monotonically increasing function of $\hat\mu_0$ and the function $Q(\hat\mu_0)$, which is maximized at $\hat\mu_0^*=1/2$.
 Therefore, the maximum of $\hat\mu_0\hat F_h$ is shifted to values $\hat\mu_0>1/2$ for all $p\in[0,1]$ (Fig.~\ref{fig:var_r_with_external_noise_and_Fh}d).
 As a consequence, the variance of the population rate $\var{r}$ is a monotonically increasing function of the mean stimulus strength in the biologically relevant range $0\le \hat\mu_0\le 1/2$ (Fig.~\ref{fig:var_r_with_external_noise_and_Fh}a right, $\mu_0<50$~mV), and thus an increase of the mean stimulus strength always increases the rate variability in the absence of external common noise (Fig.~\ref{fig:var_r_with_external_noise_and_Fh}a left).

 To keep the arguments simple, we studied here two clear-cut cases -- one with and another without external noise.
 According to our theory, Eq.~\eqref{eq:sigma_rr_approx}, the rate variance is a sum of two terms, where each term on its own corresponds to one of these cases.
 In general, the theory also applies to the mixed case, where the rate variance is the sum of externally and intrinsically induced variability.
 For example, in the simulations of Fig.~\ref{fig:intro}, we also compared two networks of size $N=1000$ and $N=50000$ but the external common noise was present in both cases.
-Nonetheless, the mesoscopic case of $N=1000$ with external noise can still be qualitatively understood by the limit case $\sigmaext=0$ because the finite-size fluctuations dominate over the external noise.
+Nonetheless, the mesoscopic case of $N=1000$ with external noise can still be qualitatively understood by the limit case $\sigmaext=0$ because the finite-size fluctuations dominate over the external noise. \rot{Lastly, we remark that as $\hat\mu_0\to0$, e.g.~for strongly inhibition-dominated networks, the population rate variance decreases for both the mean-connectivity network (MF1) and MF2 in both cases as can be seen from Fig.~\ref{fig:var_r_with_external_noise_and_Fh}c,d.}